markNZed/TaskFlow/nodes/hub/README.md

 * Insertion of previous Task outputs into Task config template variables
 * User/group permissions to access "Start" Tasks are stored/applied
   * The Task tree is built for the available start Tasks (returned with the interface request at the moment)
-* The `task.hub.command` "pong" command responds to `task.node.command` "ping" commands
+* The `task.node.command` "pong" command responds to `task.node.command` "ping" commands
 * `task.commandArgs.lock` (and `task.commandArgs.lockBypass`) so updates do not collide
 * `task.meta.updateAt` timestamp
 * `task.meta.createdAt` timestamp